 Males inherit their X chromosome from their mother and their Y chromosome from their father.
 Therefore, if a mother is a carrier of a CVD on one of her two X chromosomes, her son has a 50/50 chance of inheriting a CVD.
 Since females have two X chromosomes, one from the mother and one from the father they have less of a chance of being affected.
 About 8% (1 in 12) of males and 0.5% (1 in 200) of females have CVDs.

 CVDs affect the ability to discriminate between certain colours such as red and green.
 A person with a CVD will try to discriminate colour differences by using other cues such as brightness differences.
 CVDs often do not impair quality of life but can affect career choices where colour discrimination is important for safety reasons.

-Diabetic retinopathy is a complication of diabetes where the tiny blood vessels in the retina at the back of the eye become damaged and begin to leak blood and other fluids.
-Diabetic retinopathy can seriously affect vision and in some cases may even cause blindness.
+Diabetic retinopathy is a complication of diabetes where the tiny blood vessels in the retina at the back of the eye become damaged and begin to leak blood and other fluids, which can lead to vision loss.

 Most people, who have suffered from diabetes for over 20 years, will have some degree of retinopathy (nearly all patients with Type 1 diabetes and 58% of patients with Type 2 diabetes).